Chili Beef and Broccoli

 It’s important to cut the beef slices against the grain to prevent the beef from being tough and chewy.

-- 3 cup(s) uncooked broccoli, small florets
+uncooked broccoli3 cup(s), small florets

-uncooked lean flank steak, trimmed
+uncooked lean flank steak12 oz, trimmed

-low sodium soy sauce
+low sodium soy sauce1 tsp

-- 1/2 cup(s) uncooked onion(s), thinly sliced
+uncooked onion(s)½ cup(s), thinly sliced

-In a medium saucepan bring 4 cups water to a boil over high heat.
+- In a medium saucepan bring 4 cups water to a boil over high heat.
 Add broccoli and cook 1 minute or until water just returns to a boil.
 Drain in a colander and set aside.

-Cut beef along the grain into roughly 2-inch-wide strips.
+- Cut beef along the grain into roughly 2-inch-wide strips.
 Cut each strip across grain into ¼-inch-thick slices.
 In a medium bowl, combine beef, ginger, 1 tablespoon of sherry, soy sauce, cornstarch, 1/4 teaspoon of salt, and stir to combine.
 Stir in 1 teaspoon of oil.
 In a small bowl, combine sriracha sauce, hoisin sauce and remaining sherry.

-Heat a 14-inch flat-bottomed wok or 12 inch skillet over high heat until a bead of water dropped onto the surface vaporizes within 1 to 2 seconds of contact.
+- Heat a 14-inch flat-bottomed wok or 12 inch skillet over high heat until a bead of water dropped onto the surface vaporizes within 1 to 2 seconds of contact.
 Swirl in 1 tablespoon of peanut oil, add onions and stir-fry 10 seconds or until fragrant.
 Push onions to sides of wok, add beef and spread evenly in one layer in wok.
 Cook undisturbed 1 minute, letting beef begin to sear.
 Then, using a metal spatula, stir-fry 1 minute, incorporating onions or until beef is lightly browned but not cooked through.

-Swirl remaining 2 teaspoons oil into wok, add broccoli, sprinkle on remaining 1/4 teaspoon salt, and stir-fry 30 seconds or until just combined.
+- Swirl remaining 2 teaspoons oil into wok, add broccoli, sprinkle on remaining 1/4 teaspoon salt, and stir-fry 30 seconds or until just combined.
 Swirl sriracha mixture into wok, and stir-fry 30 seconds to 1 minute or until beef is just cooked through and vegetables are tender-crisp.
 Yields 1 cup per serving.